Our use of cookies

 • Be employed in a job that lasts for the duration of the apprenticeship

-• Work towards achieving an approved apprenticeship standard
+• Work towards an approved apprenticeship standard that supports the development of substantial new skills

-• Spend 20% of weekly working hours on off-the-job-training
+• Spend a minimum of 20% of weekly working hours on off-the-job-training

 • Be paid the relevant national minimum wage, or the appropriate wage reflective of the position occupied while studying for an apprenticeship